verana-labs/verifiable-trust-vpr-spec/spec.md

 - by `participant.corporation`, if permission is of type ECOSYSTEM.
 - by `participant.corporation`, if it is a self-created permission (schema configuration is open)
-- by a `corporation` of a validator permission (if permission is managed by a VP).
+- by a `corporation` of a validator permission (if permission is managed by an OP).

 ##### [MOD-PP-MSG-8-1] Adjust Participant parameters